ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-8. When training a large neural network, say a language model with a billion parameters, you evaluate your model on a validation set at the end of every epoch.
+Q. When training a large neural network, say a language model with a billion parameters, you evaluate your model on a validation set at the end of every epoch.
 You realize that your validation loss is often lower than your train loss.
 What might be happening?

 <details><summary><b>Answer</b></summary>